What is Speak out Stay safe?

 Find out how your school can fundraise for the NSPCC and help us be here for children.

 Hear from parents, children and school staff about our assemblies

 "it’s a good way of learning, like, if you’ve been bullied before – you can say ‘stop you’re bullying me’.
 So you know what they’re doing to you ‘cause you might not know."

 "The children really respond to Buddy and the messaging about abuse is simple, age appropriate and very effective.
 This is such an important and crucially free resource for schools."

 "[The children] have a better toolkit to deal with situations that they are possibly unhappy with than they did at the start, without a shadow of doubt."

 "You visited our school last term and it was really fun.
 I liked Buddy and still remember the number you taught us.
 It's nice knowing that Childline is always here for me if I ever need them."

 Let's talk PANTS

-With the help of our friendly dinosaur Pantosaurus, talking PANTS is a simple way to teach your child how to stay safe from abuse.
+With the help of our friendly dinosaur Pantosaurus, Talk PANTS is a simple conversation to help keep your child safe from sexual abuse.